-The next phase of occupation, the Archaic period, lasted from the end of the Paleoindian phase until around 3000 years BP.
+The next phase of occupation, the “Archaic” period [see a note above], lasted from the end of the Paleoindian phase until around 3000 years BP.
 During that time the climate in New Hampshire warmed slightly and the people living there were able to exploit the abundant plant and animal life moving into the area.
-Deer was a staple, as were beavers, turkeys, fish and shellfish.
+Deer was a staple, as were beavers, turkeys (not exactly the same kind we see today), fish and shellfish.
 This time period is marked by a great diversity in the types and styles of tools which were created for capturing and gathering food.
 People moved around with the seasons to gather different food sources throughout the year and lived in different seasonal camps, which gave rise to rich cultural and ceremonial behavior.
 During this time period, many local groups began to shift to more settled and less nomadic lifestyle.

 After the arrival of settlers this way of life was permanently changed.
 Ravaged by disease, groups were forced to abandon some of their larger settlements.
 Some Native American groups traded with European settlers for goods such as guns, metal tools, and horses.
 They also traded pelts to the Europeans and introduced them to crops like tobacco and corn.
 In time, however, the settlers spread out through the area taking over the best farmlands and hunting grounds.
 Eventually, as the colonies that would eventually become the United States expanded and grew, Indigenous peoples were forced to move further West and live on reservations, or assimilate into the “American” way of life.
 In order to fully understand the history of this region and the United States, it is important to examine history not only through the eyes of the settlers and the government, but through oppressed and marginalized Indigenous populations.